marklogic/kafka-marklogic-connector/CONTRIBUTING.md

     ./gradlew setupLocalConfluent

-Remember that if you've modified the connector code, you'll first need to run `./gradlew copyConnectorToConfluent`.
+Remember that if you've modified the connector code, you'll first need to run `./gradlew installConnectorInConfluent`.

 Doing the above will provide the most reliable way to get a new and working instance of Confluent Platform with the MarkLogic Kafka connector installed.